reubenmiller/modbus-plugin/README.md

 1. **Explicit address format** - directly specify register/coil address and parameters
 2. **Name-based format** - use metrics array with name field to match configuration in devices.toml

 For the name-based format, the `name` field in devices.toml registers/coils configuration is required to match the metrics.
 The matching uses prefix matching: if the metric name starts with the configured name, it will match.
-For example, a metric name `"test_test_setPoint"` will match a register with `name = "test_test"` in devices.toml.
+For example, a metric name `"foo_bar_setPoint"` will match a register with `name = "foo_bar"` in devices.toml.

 **Command Status Flow:**
 - Commands with `"status": "init"` are automatically converted to `"executing"` by the plugin